Focus Drift

 4h 20min of focus time remaining

-3 interrupts logged · 2h 10min unplanned work today
+3 interruptions logged · 2h 10min unplanned work today

 Morning · 2 minutes